-Sanctions in the TCI flow from those imposed by mainly by the UN and the EU.
-Following the adoption of the UNSCRs by the EU through EU regulations, the UK, to ensure that its Overseas Territories (OTs) can implement the sanctions agreed in the UN and the EU makes an implementing Order in Council, under the United Nations Act 1946, which is extended to the OTs (Sanctions Orders)3.
-Sanctions Orders are published in the TCI Gazette.
+Sanctions in the TCI flow from those imposed by mainly by the UN and the UK.
+Following the adoption of the UNSCRs by the UN, to ensure that its Overseas Territories (OTs) can implement the sanctions agreed in the UN, the UK makes an implementing Order in Council, under the United Nations Act 1946, which is extended to the OTs in the form of a Sanctions Order.
+Sanctions Orders are subsidiary legislation and are published in the TCI Gazette.